 Most nail care problems trace back to poor tools -- dull clippers that crush instead of cut, rough files that tear the nail edge, cuticle pushers that scratch.
-Upgrading the tools in your kit costs under $50 total and makes every manicure cleaner and faster.
-Here are the six worth buying.
+A core starter kit can stay around $50 or less if you choose the Revlon kit, sapphire file, and hoof stick; the full six-tool set below lands closer to $95-$110 depending on which clippers and drill listing you pick.

 The 6 Best Nail Care Tools on Amazon